nebari-dev/nebari/docs/source/user_guide/experimental.md

-# Experimental Features
+# Experimental features

-> NOTE: The features listed below are experimental and should be used with caution.
+> NOTE: The features listed below are experimental, proceed with caution.

-## CentOS `jupyterlab` and `dask-worker` Profiles
+## CentOS `jupyterlab` and `dask-worker` profiles

 The default images used during a typical QHub deployment are running on `ubuntu`.
 If you need your `jupyterlab` or `dask-worker` pods to run on `centOS` instead, simply update the appropriate images in your `qhub-config.yaml`.